Michael J. Holshouser: Life Resume

 Dhammapada (Marshall)

-The Book of Ecclesiastes (Marshall)
+Ecclesiastes (Marshall)

 Atma Bodha (Chinmayananda)

-The Essence of the Ribhu Gita (Ramamoorthy & Nome)
+The Essence of the Ribhu Gitaj (Aiyer)

 Yoga Vasishta Sara (Ramasramam)